nilesh-g-gthb/PDF2TXT_Converter/README.md

 # PDF_OCR_TXT
-PDF to TXT converter using Mistral
+PDF to TXT converter using AI

-App converts a PDF to PNG, uploads it to IMGBB, copies the link and sets it to MistralOCR, Mistral outputs downloadablle .TXT
+App converts a PDF to PNG, uploads it to IMGBB, copies the link and sends it to MistralOCR, Mistral outputs downloadablle .TXT

-Requirement
-. streamlit
+You need
 .
 Mistral OCR API
 .
 IMGBB API